Ekorus: Paleoecology

 Apparently before the African savannas evolved, the giant mustelid Ekorus stalked its prey, such as the three-toed horse Eurygnathohippus and the large pig Nyanzachoerus, in forests and woodlands.

 In the early Cenozoic, Africa was isolated from Eurasia, where modern African groups such as cats and giraffes first evolved.
 African predators and prey developed along their own lines to hunt in closed environments.
 Ekorus had the upright stance typical of active hunters, lacked digging adaptations, and was leopard-sized, with leopard-like body proportions.
 Since leopards are ambush hunters in forests and woodlands, Ekorus may have filled a parallel role in the Miocene forests of Africa.
 Other research has suggested the genus was cursorial, chasing down prey more like a modern wolf or spotted hyena.
 In general, Miocene predators show larger body sizes with anatomies between the modern "dog-like" pursuit running and "cat-like" stalk-pounce-and-grapple strategies.
 This was suggested to be the result of the great abundance of prey species in Miocene forests, which allowed predators to survive without having to specialize as either fast runners or grapplers.

 Extinction

-Felids are first recorded on the continent in the early Miocene, in north Africa.
 Tectonic changes starting about 35 million years ago led to the formation of the Great Rift Valley, and the rise of highlands that cause rain shadows in the surrounding region.
 Before the rift opened, Kenya was more forested.
 Grasslands began to spread across Africa in the mid-Miocene, slowly replacing closed forest environments with open savannas.
-Any or all of these factors may have led to the replacement of Ekorus and other large mustelid hunters by modern felids, hyaenids, and canids.
+Any or all of these factors may have led to the extinction of Ekorus and other large mustelid hunters.